sunpile01/Rust-Interpreter/Self-assesment.md

 ## The funcitonality of my program compared to the functional requirements:

-My program allows for almost everything that was specified in the file "Functional-requirements.md".
-The only limitations my program currently has and that I am looking to improve before the final delivery are:

-- Does not support more than 2 layers of nesting for both lists and codeblocks.
+My program passes all the tests that was provided for the rust implementation of the project, that can be found here: https://git.gvk.idi.ntnu.no/course/prog2006/prog2006-2023-labs/prog2006-assignment-2/-/tree/main/bprog-rust/tests
-- When not running in 'repl' mode and not utilizing filemode.
+I also added two tests myself, one for eval operator and one for the tick operator.
+All the functionalities specified by the functional requirements are implemented.
+The only thing that my implementation does not support is that when not running the program in 'repl' mode and not utilizing filemode.
 The input does not allow for writing on several lines with using enter, since right now enter signals the end of input and the input will be processed after pressing enter.
+This is however exactly why I added the support for filemode to my implementation.

-## The non-functional behaviour of my progra, compared to the non-functional requirements:
+## The non-functional behaviour of my program, compared to the non-functional requirements:

 - Performance
     - The interpreter does execute most operations with the acceptable response time specified.